Skip to main content

 During antenatal care, you will have blood tests to test for infectious diseases.

-During pregnancy, avoid contact with people and animals with potential infectious diseases.
-For example, like parvo toxoplasmosis and COVID-19.
+During pregnancy, avoid contact with people and animals that may have infectious diseases.
+For example, parvo, toxoplasmosis and COVID-19.

 COVID-19

 Pregnant mothers who get COVID-19 generally do well.
-But there is data to suggest that there is an increased risk of premature birth and stillbirth.
+But there may be an increased risk of premature birth and stillbirth.

 Zika virus